6 Useful Apps to Quit Drinking Alcohol

 Cost: Free

 Sobriety Counter has earned thousands of positive reviews from people who’ve used it as part of their quitting journey.
-You can find it for both Android and iOS devices.

-3. Nomo
+3. NOMO

 What it’s best for: Customized yet simple sobriety tracking